pavelsolis/Replication-Folder/Codes/Stats/guide-stats.md

 - Summary statistics and histograms for quantitative variables.
 - Relative frequency tables and charts for categorical variables.

-Specific numbers from descriptive statistics and results cited in earlier drafts of the paper and slides may change in later versions (e.g. due to a dataset update).
-To minimize the need to recreate results during revisions, automate this process.
-Ideally, each time you run the codes to perform the analysis, the numbers cited should be updated.
-To achieve this goal:
+Numbers cited in the text should be updated each time you run the codes for descriptive statistics and analysis (e.g. due to updates to the dataset).
+Automate the process to avoid recreating results during revisions.
 - Include code to store each cited number as a text file in the Docs/Numbers folder.
-An example script (exnumbers.do) is included in the Codes/Extra/Temp folder.
+See the example script Codes/Extra/Temp/exnumbers.do.
-- Call the numbers in the paper and slides with the \double command defined in Docs/Settings/macros.tex.
+- Use the \double command (defined in Docs/Settings/macros.tex) to cite the numbers in the paper and the slides.

 Use a main file (e.g. data_stats.EXT) to call the necessary scripts sequentially to generate the descriptive statistics.
 - List all the scripts called by such main file at the end of the README.md file.